 Year or period: 2009

-Spotify, Ping, Groupon, and Kontain appeared in 2008 continuing the exploitation of niches within the growing market.
-Location-based social media began to take hold in 2009 with the launch of Foursquare.
+Spotify, Ping, Groupon, and Kontain appeared in 2008, continuing the development of niches within the growing social market.
+Location-based social media also began to take hold in 2009 with the launch of Foursquare.

-It was one of the first to introduce "check-in" locations around the world.
+This was one of the first sites to introduce a "check-in" feature.
 2010 saw the birth of Instagram, Pinterest, and Google Buzz.